B2B Recipe

 Create a Publishable API Key#

-Use publishable API keys to specify the context of client requests:
+A publishable API key allows you to specify the context of client requests:

-• You associate the publishable API key with one or more sales channels.
+• You associate the publishable API key with one or more sales channels, such as the B2B sales channel.

 • In a client such as a storefront, you pass the publishable API key in the header of your requests.

 You can create a publishable API key through the Medusa Admin or the Admin REST APIs, then associate it with the B2B sales channel.
-Later, you'll use this key when developing your B2B storefront.
+Then, you can use this key when developing your B2B storefront.

-Create the publishable API key using the REST APIs.
+Create the API key using the REST APIs.

 Associate Key with Sales Channel#

-Create the publishable API key using the REST APIs.
+Associate the key with the sales channel using the REST APIs.

 Add Products to B2B Sales Channel#